isaacblum/412penn.com/house-rules.md

 We want your stay to be **safe, comfortable, and enjoyable**.
 If you have questions or need assistance at any time, please reach out via the Airbnb app.
 **We’re happy to help.**

+---

+## ⚖️ Legal Disclaimer

+By staying at this property, you acknowledge that you have read, understood, and agreed to abide by all house rules.
+Failure to comply may result in fees, termination of your stay, or claims for damages.
+The host is not liable for accidents, injuries, or loss of personal belongings that occur on the property.
+Use of the home and surrounding areas is at your own risk.